We Care About Your Privacy

 Use a digital payment platform or global business solutions firm

-You can opt to pay independent contractors living abroad via a digital payment platform like PayPal, which handles the currency conversions for you.
+You can opt to pay independent contractors living abroad via a digital payment platform like PayPal, which handles the currency conversions for you, though will still hit you with processing fees.
 Alternatively, you can opt to employ the services of a trusted independent contractor solutions provider like Mauve Group, who handles payment of freelancers on your behalf, in addition to a host of other complimentary services.

 The best methods for paying international independent contractors